Kevin Ortale DDS

 Severe tooth pain and gum swelling may be a sign that you have a tooth infection.
-Kevin Ortale, DDS, PLC, knows that an untreated tooth infection can lead to further damage, ultimately causing more pain and discomfort.
+Kevin Ortale, DDS, knows that an untreated tooth infection can lead to further damage, ultimately causing more pain and discomfort.
 That’s why he offers root canal therapy for both adults and children at his office in Phoenix, Arizona.
 Root canal therapy removes the infection and eliminates any leftover bacteria or decay, leaving your teeth healthy and pain-free.
 To learn more about root canal therapy, call or book an appointment online today.

 A root canal is an endodontic treatment in which an infection is removed from your tooth’s chamber.
 A tooth infection starts inside the pulp — the soft center inside your tooth that contains nerves, blood vessels, and connective tissue.
 When your tooth’s pulp becomes infected, it can cause damage to your tooth and ultimately, spread to your jaw, neck, or head.

 Fortunately, you don’t actually need your tooth’s pulp once your teeth have fully matured.
 That’s why Dr. Ortale can completely remove the pulp and the infection during a root canal.
 Dr. Ortale has years of experience performing root canal therapy on children and adults, for primary teeth and molars, even in emergency situations.

 Which tooth infection symptoms should I look out for?